jrihon/thesis/chapters/00_chapter/00_section_03.typ

 Fundamentally speaking, the potential energy of a molecule (or a system in general) is defined by the relative positioning of the orbitals in a molecule.
 Because these computations already require heavy consumption of resources on systems larger than 25 atoms, performing simulations at this level is inconceivable.
 However, by abstracting atomic properties to classical mechanics concepts, we are able to reduce the expensiveness of the calculations.

 To encapsulate the essence of a standard Molecular Dynamics simulations, a set of molecules are spawned inside a virtually limitless box.
 The properties of the molecules are defined in several files located on the machine - the _force field_.
 These files supply the simulation engine with information on how the molecules are allowed to behave, and most important, restrict unfavoured behaviour.
 The engine itself is the program that lets the molecules move about, logs and corrects the motion of molecules.
-The following expression (@eq-AMBER) describes how the position - or coordinates ($x,y,z$) - of the atoms in a system of relates to the potential energy of this system.
+The following expression (@eq-AMBER) describes how the position - or coordinates ($x,y,z$) - of the atoms in a system relates to the potential energy of this system.
 $
 E#sub("amber") = E#sub("bondstretch") + E#sub("anglebend")  + E#sub("torsion") + E#sub("electrostatic") + E#sub("LJ")
 $ <eq-AMBER>